 Companies are not required to pay their shareholders dividends—this means that a corporation can choose to raise, lower, or eliminate dividends at any time.
 Track your dividends through your brokerage account and consider selling your stock should dividends fall to a threshold that’s below your needs.

-Though dividends may seem like a massive incentive for investment, even very successful companies may choose not to pay out dividends if they believe that they can better increase stock value by retaining earnings.
+Though dividends may seem like a massive incentive for investment, even successful companies may choose not to pay out dividends if they believe that they can better increase stock value by retaining earnings.